IvdL22/FAIR-training-handbook/docs/chapters/chapter_05.md

 ### 2. Assing own persistent identifier for events combined with DOI for material
 [CLARIN](https://www.clarin.eu/) is a digital research infrastructure offering data, tools and services to support research based on language resources.
 Currently, the infrastructure does not have a centralised repository to store all the training and learning materials produced during the training events and workshops.

-A training event usually contains the following information: slides, handouts, video tutorials, language resources datasets and/or tools.
-The slides and handouts are frequently published on the event web page, while the recordings of the presentations are published on the CLARIN YouTube channel.
+A training event usually consists of slides, handouts, video tutorials, language resources datasets and/or tools, github code or other content.
+The slides and handouts are published on the event web page, while the video recordings of the presentations are published on the CLARIN YouTube channel (https://www.youtube.com/channel/UCJPks1mzisqsS4NrBFKIWag/videos).
 On the other hand, the language resources and tools used during the training are stored in the CLARIN national repositories with a **unique** identifier, and can be cited.

 One possible solution to have a PID assigned to all the materials used during one training event is to create a virtual collection in the CLARIN [Virtual Collection Registry](https://collections.clarin.eu/public?7).
-A virtual collection is a coherent set of links of digital objects that can be easily created, accessed and cited with the help of **DOIs**.
-The links can originate from different archives.
+A virtual collection is a coherent set of links of digital objects that can be easily created, accessed and cited with the help of **DOIs** or **Handle**.
+The links can originate from different archives or web pages that have a persistent URL.
 Here is an example of a virtual collection created for a hands-on tutorial on transcribing interview data: http://hdl.handle.net/11372/VC-1033.

 <figure>
     <img src="../../assets/images/clarin_image1.png"
     width="500" alt="Screenshot of CLARIN metadata from workshop tutorial SSHOC"/>
 </figure>
-**Figure 2:** The CLARIN ...
+**Figure 2:** Example of a training collection in the CLARIN Virtual Collection Registry with a persistent identifier

 <figure>
     <img src="../../assets/images/fig3-chap5.jpg"